Leonard Arthur Hawes: Military career

 Hawes served in the First World War during which he was wounded, mentioned in despatches, and awarded the Distinguished Service Order, the Military Cross and the Order of the Crown of Italy.
 In May 1915 he was appointed as a staff captain.
 In October 1919 he relinquished his appointment of a Deputy Assistant Adjutant General and was again made a staff captain.

 Attending the Staff College, Camberley, from 1925 to 1926, Hawes was promoted to colonel in June 1938, with seniority backdated to January 1936, and appointed a GSO1 at the War Office.

 He served as a major general during the Second World War.
 He was appointed a Commander of the Order of British Empire in 1940, and retired from the army in August 1945 with the honorary rank of major general.

-Hawes was made a deputy lieutenant for West Sussex in 1977, where he died on 7 August 1986.
+Hawes was made a deputy lieutenant for the county of West Sussex in 1977, where he died on 7 August 1986, at the age of 94.
 His private papers, including an unpublished autobiography, are held by the Imperial War Museum.